sjsu-cmpe/vyuudha/README.md

-It is a clean room implementation of the Distributed storage middleware for education and research.
+Vyuudha - A clean room implementation of a distributed storage middleware for education and research.

+Q: What does Vyuudha mean?
+A: Vyuudha in sanskrit means "Distributed".

 It is free software, licensed under the terms of the GNU General Public License.

 Dynamic Distributed Storage